atishbhu/Namaste-React-bootcam001/sessiono2/notes/day2notes.md

 ### Hot Module Replacement:-

-HMR is tool that are used to update the browser at runtime without needing whole page refresh.
+- HMR is tool that are used to update the browser at runtime without needing whole page refresh.
+- HMR stands for Hot Module Replacement, which is a feature in modern web development frameworks that allows for the real-time updating of code changes without needing to refresh the browser.

+With HMR, developers can see the results of code changes immediately, without needing to manually reload the page or restart the server.
+This can greatly speed up the development process and make it easier to test and iterate on code changes.

+HMR works by replacing only the changed module or file in the application, rather than reloading the entire page or application.
+This is done by setting up a WebSocket connection between the client and server, which allows the server to push updated modules to the client as they are changed.

+HMR is commonly used in modern front-end frameworks like React, Vue.js, and Angular, as well as in server-side frameworks like Node.js.
+It is a powerful tool for improving the development workflow, reducing development time, and improving the overall quality of web applications.

 ### .gitignore :-